machine mastery

 Should You Adjust Your OPV?

-• You’ve optimized grind, dose, and technique
+• You’ve already dialed in grind, dose, and technique

-• You want more control over extraction
+• You want that extra level of control

-• You’re not comfortable opening the machine
+• You’re not comfortable opening up appliances

 OPV Adjustment Overview